 11. All premiums will be paid by check.
-Premiums are paid cards hold no value as to the payment of premiums.
-Checks will be mailed after the Fair.
-Please allow premium checks to be mailed 6-8 weeks after the close of the fair.
+Premiums are paid solely from the records of the judge's book.
+Ribbons or exhibit cards hold no value as to the payment of premiums.
+Checks to be mailed 6-8 weeks after the close of the fair.
 All claims for prizes or ribbons must be made within 60 days from the closing of the Fair.

-12. The Society reserves the sole and absolute right to settle and determine all matters and questions arising out of, or connected with or incident to the fair.
-Also to refuse and to cancel any entries, disqualify exhibitors, prohibit exhibition of entries and cancel awards of prizes, as the Society may deem expedient.
+12. The Society reserves the sole and absolute right to interpret these conditions and regulations and arbitrarily settle and determine all matters and questions arising out of, to cancel any entries, disqualify exhibitors, prohibit exhibition of entries and cancel awards of prizes, as the Society may deem expedient.

-13. Entry pick up is Sunday, September 18th, 2022 between 5:30 p.m. - 7:00 p.m.
-On Monday, September 19th to 20th 8:00 a.m. - 7:00 p.m. in the Fair grounds building.
-We are not responsible for broken or missing items.
-All items must be picked up by September 20th, 2022.
-The County and the Society assumes no responsibility for loss or damage from any cause.
-Items remaining in the Fair grounds after September 20th, 2022 will be donated or discarded.
+13. Entry pick up is on Monday, September 16th and Tuesday Sepetember 17th from 8:00 a.m. - 7:00 p.m. and Wednesday September 18th from 9:00a.m. - 5:00 p. m. in the Exhibition Hall.
+We are not responsible for broken or 7.
+Exhibitors must provide their own hay, bedding, & grains. missing items.
+All items must be picked up by September 27th, 2024.
+The County and the Society assume no responsibility for loss or damage from any cause.
+Items remaining in the Fair grounds after September 27th, 2024 will be donated or discarded.

-SCARECROW MAKING CONTEST BUILD IT ON THE FAIRGROUNDS SEPTEMBER 16TH& 17TH
+SCARECROW MAKING CONTEST BUILD IT ON THE FAIRGROUNDS SEPTEMBER 13TH& 14TH